zotenko/openjs/homework/README.md

 4. Implement alhoritm of calculation GCD (Greatest Common Divisor) and LCD (Lowest Common Denominator)

 5. Implement treeview menu with interative approach (optional);

+## Homework 4 ##

+1. Implement observable collection, there are should be couple lists that watching for that collection, and on data change they should rerender content.